prasunnaik/sentiment-api/README.md

 /**
- * Service responsible for uploading, retrieving, and deleting
- * documents associated with policy applications.
+ * Creates a new insurance category.
  *
- * <p>Document files are stored in S3 while their metadata is stored
- * in the application database.</p>
+ * @param request category creation details
+ * @return created category

  */
-@Service
-@Transactional
-public class ApplicationDocumentService {

  /**
- * Uploads a document for a policy application and stores its metadata.
+ * Retrieves all insurance categories.
  *
- * @param principal authenticated user
- * @param applicationId policy application identifier
- * @param file document to upload
- * @return uploaded document metadata and presigned download URL
- * @throws InvalidFileException if the file is missing or empty
- * @throws ApplicationNotFoundException if the application cannot be accessed
+ * @return list of categories

  */

 /**
- * Lists documents associated with a policy application.
+ * Updates an existing insurance category.
  *
- * @param principal authenticated user
+ * @param id category identifier
- * @param applicationId policy application identifier
+ * @param request updated category details
- * @return application documents ordered by creation time
+ * @return updated category
+ * @throws CategoryNotFoundException if the category does not exist

  */

  /**
- * Deletes an application document from both S3 and the database.
+ * Deletes an insurance category.
  *
- * @param principal authenticated user
- * @param applicationId policy application identifier
- * @param documentId document identifier

- */

- /**
- * Retrieves an application and verifies that the authenticated customer
- * owns it when the caller has the CUSTOMER role.
- *
- * <p>Staff users are allowed to access applications without an ownership
- * restriction.</p>
- *
- * @param principal authenticated user
- * @param applicationId policy application identifier
+ * @param id category identifier
- * @return accessible policy application
- * @throws ApplicationNotFoundException if the application does not exist
+ * @throws CategoryNotFoundException if the category does not exist
- *         or a customer attempts to access another customer's application */

-/**
- * Converts an application document entity into its API response.
- *
- * @param document application document entity
- * @return document response containing a presigned download URL

  */